 Electrical switches, whether on a ceiling fan, garbage disposal,lamp, or a 3 way switch, will eventually go bad.
 This article explains how to remove the faulty switch in a safe manner and install a new one.

-Replacing an electric light switch yourself will save the money that hiring an electrician costs.
+Replacing an electric light switch yourself will save the money that hiring an electrician costs and it is an easy DIY project.
 But how do you know when a gradually degrading toggle is getting dangerous and need changing?

 Sometimes it simply fails to power up the light, fan, or appliance that it controls.
 Otherwise, the toggle feels sloppy or loose.
 Time to roll up your sleeves and get to work.